Norwegian Air plunged into winter fight for survival | Business

 Norwegian Air, which has been hit hard by the coronavirus crisis and has grounded most of its fleet, said in August that it would run out of cash in the first quarter of 2021 unless it could secure fresh funds and has held talks with the government in the hope of winning support.
 "That the government has decided to reject the request for funds is disappointing and feels like a punch in the gut for everyone at Norwegian," Chief Executive Jacob Schram said.

-"The company and the board will turn every stone to get through this situation," Schram told a news conference on Monday morning, adding that the budget airline is not out of cash yet.
+"The company and the board will turn every stone to get through this situation," Schram said, adding the carrier was not out of cash yet.
 Asked whether the company was at risk of bankruptcy, Schram said he would not rule out any potential outcomes.

 "But we need ventilator support to get through the winter," he added.
-Norwegian's shares were down 16.9% by 1053 GMT, extending this year's price plunge to 99%.
+Norwegian's shares closed down 13.2%, extending this year's price plunge to 98.5%.

+In an update after the market closed, Norwegian announced it was furloughing an extra 1,600 staff, leaving 600 people still working at the airline, and would park 15 of the 21 aircraft it had in operation in recent months.
+The airline would only fly 12 routes, all domestic.

 "It is a tough message to get.
-But we are answerable for the responsible use of public funds," Industry Minister Iselin Nyboe told an earlier news conference.
+But we are answerable for the responsible use of public funds," Industry Minister Iselin Nyboe said.
 "Norwegian Air has a financial structure that makes it risky for us to go in with support.
 It was not defensible."

 A pioneer in low-fare transatlantic air travel, Norwegian Air's rapid expansion left it with debt of close to $8 billion by mid-2020, making it vulnerable to the fallout from the COVID-19 pandemic.
-It is due to report third-quarter results on Tuesday.
 The carrier has shown a great ability to overcome financial difficulties in the past, Transport Minister Knut Arild Hareide said.

 "I don't want to speculate on their ability to do so," Hareide said when asked about Norwegian's chances of staying in operation.
-Parat, a labour union for pilots and other workers in the aviation industry, called on the government to reconsider its position.
+Parat, a labour union for pilots and other aviation industry workers, called on the government to reconsider.

 "Wideroe, SAS and Norwegian must get help to weather the crisis," said Parat leader Unn Kristin Olsen.
 Wideroe is a regional airline.
 Creditors and lessors took control of Norwegian in May with a financial rescue that allowed it to access state-guaranteed loans of 3 billion crowns ($329 million) as the company sought to operate a slimmed-down service.

-Norwegian last month operated only 21 of its aircraft, leaving more than 100 grounded, including its entire fleet of 37 Boeing 787 Dreamliners used for transatlantic journeys.
-The airline industry is likely to provide sufficient services and will still see healthy competition in the time ahead, Nyboe said.
+Norwegian has grounded more than 100 grounded aircraft, including its entire fleet of 37 Boeing 787 Dreamliners used for transatlantic journeys.
+'NOT SURPRISING'

 It was not surprising Oslo had withdrawn support after the failure of Norwegian's bid to become a pan-European airline serving intercontinental markets, said Bertrand Grabowski, a former aviation banker who is now an independent adviser.
 "You can perhaps use Norwegian taxpayers' money to support a regional airline, but not one serving Paris-New York or London-Buenos Aires (routes)," he said.

 Airlines are particularly crucial infrastructure in Norway, the geography of which stretches more than 2,200 km (1,367 miles) across fjords and mountains with few train lines to transport people.
-Its capital, Oslo, is closer to Munich than to its own northernmost mainland town, Hammerfest.
 Bernstein analyst Daniel Roeska said Wizz Air's plans for new services in Norway may have deepened Oslo's reluctance to "throw good money after bad".

 - READ MORE ON: